TMiguelT/CwlWorkshop/slides.md

 * Dockstore
     * <https://dockstore.org>
     * Dockstore - a database of CWL and WDL workflows and tools
-    * Once you find a tool definition you like, click "Files" → "Descriptor Files" → Download .center[
+    * Once you find a tool definition you like, click:
+        * "Files" → "Descriptor Files" → Download
+    * Unfortunately many of these definitions are out of date...

+.center[
 ![](images/dockstore_circled.png)
 ]